 We would also like to acknowledge and thank the numerous consumers who have called our phone line or spoken with us at one of the forums we have held.
 We are very grateful to you for keeping us informed about your concerns and issues, so that in turn we can make sure those leading the reform are well informed to achieve the best possible outcome for all consumers.

 Victoria has a new Mental Health Act

-The Mental Health Bill 2014
+The Mental Health Act 2014 came into effect on 1st July.

 Zero Tolerance for Sexual Assault: A safe admission for women

 Thanks to a grant made available by the Helen Macpherson Smith Trust, VMIAC undertook a study on the extent to which women are subjected to sexual harassment and/or assault while in a psychiatric inpatient facility.
 View the full report.

 The report was featured on the ABC’s 7.30 program.
 You can view the segment in full on the ABC.

 VMIAC would like to acknowledge and thank all the women who participated in the study, the Helen McPherson Smith Trust for their generosity in funding the project, Terri McNeilage who undertook the project and the Advisory Committee that supported the work.